tarowillmakeitright/AstroBlog/src/content/blog/linux/linux-file-password.md

 author: Taro Gray
 pubDatetime: 2025-11-28T08:00:00.000Z
 title: How to enrypt a file other then zip command
-postSlug: linux, encryption
+postSlug: linux-file-encryption
 featured: true
 ogImage: https://github.com/satnaing/astro-paper/assets/53733092/1ef0cf03-8137-4d67-ac81-84a032119e3a
 tags:
-  - Linux
+  - Linux, encryption
 description: This article describes how to decrypt a file oter than zip command.
 ---